trusona/trusona-mobile-sdk-android/README.md

 * A view with the id `trusonafication_reject_button`

 2. Using a previously instantiated `Trusona` object, call `startPolling` (or `startTrusonaficationActivity`), passing an instance of the implemented `TrusonaficationUICustomizations`.
-Usually you would do this in your `Activity`'s `onResume` or `onCreate` method.
+Usually, you would do this in your `Activity`'s `onResume` or `onCreate` method.

 #### Custom Trusonafication metadata